aj-medianet/snowdata.org/frontend/src/docs/quickstart.md

 ### The Data
 ***

 When you make an API request the response will be in JSON.
 You can make requests for current snow data for all ski areas or one ski area.
-You can all make requests for monthly data for all ski areas, one ski area, and one ski areas single month.
+You can make requests for monthly data for all ski areas, one ski area, and one ski areas single month.

 &nbsp